JHoldenWL/AIAudioClipper/README.md

 Still a WIP!

-Just a fun project for school. for inquires DM me at Discord: comesthewolflamb
+Just a fun project for school.
+For inquires DM me at Discord: comesthewolflamb